Khedrianoo/intelligent-systems/README.md

-# hey, there
+# Hey, there
-## this is some algorithms implementation for lovely intelligent-systems Lab
+## This is some algorithms implementation for lovely intelligent-systems Lab
 ### ❤❤❤